-If after talking to the teacher and case manager, you’re still worried your child’s IEP isn’t working, request an IEP meeting.
+If after talking to the teacher and case manager, you’re still worried that your child’s IEP isn’t working, request an IEP meeting.
 You can request an IEP meeting at any time by contacting the case manager.
 The case manager’s contact information should be at the top of the IEP form.
-(To keep all your school contact information in one place, download this contact list form.)
 In this case, you can ask for a program review meeting.
 This means you’re indicating that you have concerns about the plan and want to look at it again.

 Talk about adjusting the accommodations.

-Talk with each teacher about what the accommodations look like in practice in the classroom and if your child is using them.
+Talk with each teacher about what the accommodations look like in their classroom and if your child is using them.
 Ask if there are things that aren’t working and if there are suggestions for other accommodations that might work better.

 Revisit your child’s goals.

 The team should make sure the goals are SMART and being worked on in a way that best supports your child’s learning.